Best UTV Trailer or ATV Trailer

 Open Bed (Utility) Trailer

-The most popular and one of the cheaper of the many options is the open or open bed trailer.
-The open means that the vehicle or contents you plan to haul, are exposed to the elements, parking lots and eyeballs.
-This type of trailer typically has small side rails to keep contents from falling off while in transit and give you a bunch of tie down options depending on the trailer manufacturer.
+The most popular and one of the cheaper of the many options is the open (or open bed) trailer.
+The "open" part means that the vehicle or contents you plan to haul are exposed to the elements, parking lots and eyeballs.
+This type of trailer typically has small side rails to keep contents from falling off while in transit, and give you a bunch of tie down options depending on the trailer manufacturer.

 - Price.
 Comparing this trailer style to some of the other options on this list you'll quickly see why this is the most popular.